 3 – Eat consciously and enjoy every mouthful

-This one sounds obvious but there is evidence that it takes the stomach time to realise that it’s full.
+This one sounds obvious but there is evidence that it takes your stomach time to realise that it’s full.
 So you could be eating a lot more food than you need that time.
-That’s why rule 3 is a good one.
-By slowing down your eating you are giving your stomach a chance to realise that it’s being fed.
+That’s why rule 3 works well.
+By slowing down your eating, you are giving your stomach a chance to realise that it’s satisfied.

 Programming your mind to be slim

 As a hypnotherapist this was my favourite part of the book!
 I love how Paul talks about the power of our imagination.
 He gives an exercise to demonstrate how your imagination is so powerful you can imagine tasting chocolate cake and also something disgusting happening to that cake.

 He also how words can ‘sell’ food.
 I just found this description of plums on the Waitrose website!